-From February/April 2026, every B2B invoice issued for ticket sales must be submitted to the National e-Invoice System (KSeF) to gain legal force.
-The standard PDF file generated by the system becomes only a “visualization” of the document, and the fully valid invoice is a structured XML file to which the Ministry of Finance has assigned a unique KSeF ID number.
+From February/April 2026, every B2B invoice issued for ticket sales must be sent to the National e-Invoice System (KSeF), in order to have legal force.
+The standard PDF file generated by the system becomes only a “visualization” of the document, while the fully valid invoice is a structured XML file to which the Ministry of Finance has assigned a unique KSeF ID number.

-For Meeting Application to automatically send your invoices to the government system and receive their identification numbers, you need to log in to KSeF and grant the appropriate permissions to Meeting Application. .
+For Meeting Application to be able to automatically send your invoices to the government system and receive their identification numbers, you need to log in to KSeF and grant the appropriate permissions for Meeting Application.

 B2B invoice (Business-to-Business): An invoice issued to another entrepreneur (company).
 It includes the buyer’s NIP number and must be sent to KSeF.

-B2C invoice (Business-to-Consumer): An invoice issued to a natural person who is not running a business (a consumer).
+B2C invoice (Business-to-Consumer): An invoice issued to a natural person who does not run a business (a consumer).
 These documents are not sent to KSeF, and the buyer receives their visualization (e.g. a PDF file).

 ZAW-FA: A power of attorney form submitted to the Tax Office.